PlanktoScope/PlanktoScope/docs/calibration.md

 ![Process](calibration/focus_button.webp)

-* Now you going to take a picture , in order to do this go to Node-red interface -> page `Fludic Acquisition`.
-In the section `Number of images to acquire` you set '1'.
-And to finish clik on `START ACQUISITION`
+* Now you are going to take a picture.
+In order to do this go to Node-red interface -> page `Fludic Acquisition`.
+In the section `Number of images to acquire` set '1'.
+And to finish clik on `START ACQUISITION`.

 ![Process](calibration/acquisition.webp)

-* Repete these step above for etach magnification lens.
+* Repete these step above for each magnification lens.
 Please note that you need to change the `Acquisition unique id` between each picture.

-Now you are in the PlanktoScope all of your picture for the calibration.
-To make calibration you will download these pictures and put them on your computer.
+Now you have, in the PlanktoScope, all of your picture for the calibration.
+To do the calibration you will download these pictures and put them on your computer.

 To do this follow these steps :
 * Insert a usb key in the PlanktoScope.